NeilJustice/ZenUnitAndMetalMock/README.md

    -1,
    0)
 {
-   // The ZenUnit THROWS_EXCEPTION assertion asserts that an expression throws *exactly* (not a derived class of)
+   // The ZenUnit THROWS_EXCEPTION assertion asserts that an expression throws
-   // an expected exception type with *exactly* an expected exception what() text.
+   // *exactly* (not a derived class of) an expected exception type with
+   // *exactly* expected exception what() text.

-   // This double-exactness design of THROWS_EXCEPTION works to maximize mutation coverage,
+   // This double-exactness design of THROWS_EXCEPTION maximize mutation coverage,
-   // the next frontier of software quality metrics,
+   // the next frontier in software quality metrics beyond code coverage,
-   // by rendering the THROWS_EXCEPTION assertion immune to these two code mutations:
+   // by rendering the THROWS_EXCEPTION assertion immune to these two easy-to-induce code mutations:
    // mutate-exception-type and mutate-exception-message.

    THROWS_EXCEPTION(FizzBuzz(invalidFizzBuzzEndNumber), std::invalid_argument,